 - 3.5.1.
-The TAB Contractor shall measure existing air and water flow rates associated with existing systems utilized to serve renovated areas as indicated on drawings.
+The TAB Contractor shall measure existing air and water flow rates associated with existing systems utilized to serve the areas as specified herein and indicated on drawings.
 Submit report of findings to Consultant. - 3.5.2.
 Inspect each System to ensure that it is complete including installation and operation of controls.
 Submit report to Consultant in standard format and forms prepared and or approved by the Commissioning Agent, as applicable to the project. - 3.5.3.
 Verify that all items such as ductwork piping, ports, terminals, connectors, etc., that is required for TAB are installed.
 Provide a report to the Consultant.